geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 I use only one of them.

 ##### **Geohot** [[00:39:08](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2348)]
-commerical beholder Grey0 and usu ,
+commerical beholder Grey0 and usu,

 ##### **Geohot** [[00:39:12](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2352)]
 but when I see a link to thisEMERIC CL app,